RayYi2013/Puzzles/README.md

 ### Setup Puzzle One #1 ###

+####requirement before setup puzzle #1:'
+* install play!framework
+* install mongodb
+* open mongo console, run scrip in the 'db/testdata.js' to create test data in collection 'employees' on db 'employee'.

+####steps to setup:
+* download all code
+* go to folder '1'
+* execute cmd 'activator' to start play!.
+* open browser to 'localhost:9000', the web app will show up.

+.

+### Setup for Puzzle Materials #2 ###
 * There is no additional requirement for puzzle #2.

-### Setup for Puzzle Materials #2 ###
+####steps to setup:
 * download all code
 * go to folder '2'
 * open index.html in browser.